Lyme Disease and Medical Gaslighting: A Barrier to Care

 Clinical Validation in Lyme Disease Care

-• Ordering additional Lyme testing when appropriate
+1. Ordering appropriate Lyme disease testing when indicated

-• Recognizing limitations in current diagnostic testing
+3. Recognizing the limitations of current diagnostic tests

 When Labels Replace Listening